abishek-bhat/ipl_api/README.md

 Integrating the Flask app with other tools like email or messaging services to notify users of new predictions<br>
 Creating an API endpoint for the Flask app so that other developers can access the predictions programmatically<br>
 Storing the predictions and user inputs in a database for analysis or further processing<br>
+<h1>OPEN API CONCEPT</h1>
+Start by setting up your development environment on the Intel DevCloud for the Edge.
+You can use the OpenVINO 2020.3.2 LTS kernel to access the Intel Open API libraries and tools.<br>
+Load the IPL prediction dataset into your Jupyter Notebook.
+The dataset should include historical data on IPL matches, teams, players, and their performances.<br>
+Preprocess the data to extract the relevant features and prepare it for training your Ridge Regressor model.
+You can use pandas and numpy libraries to perform this step.<br>
+Train your Ridge Regressor model using the preprocessed data.
+You can use the scikit-learn library to create and train the model.<br>
+Once the model is trained, save it to disk using the pickle library.<br>
+Use the Intel Open API libraries, such as the Intel Distribution of OpenVINO Toolkit, to optimize your prediction code for performance and scalability.<br>
 <h1>SAMPLE OUTPUT</h1><br>

 ![image](https://user-images.githubusercontent.com/60037478/230734874-1a073b3c-89cf-4aa2-8ae3-27382754f5d5.png)